pjtunstall/0-shell/README.md

 ## Deviations

-There are many trivial deviations from Zsh (my default shell), even among the few items that I've implemented: bold text, different prompts, use of red for error messages, ...
+There are many trivial deviations from Zsh (my default shell at the time when I did the bulk of this project), even among the few items that I've implemented: bold text, different prompts, use of red for error messages, ...
 Lack of `!` for history expansion is discussed above.
 In Zsh, if you try to `cat` to a directory and a file, the operation fails completely and doesn't concatenated to the file.
 In my shell, it does what it can and reports any failures.
 That's more consistent with how Zsh behaves with `rm`, say.

 I've not been meticulous in mimicking the wording or capitalization of error messages.
-Zsh and I both have `cat: tests: Is a directory` when one of the sources is a directory, but, when one of the targets is a directory, I maintain capitalization with `0-shell: Is a directory: tests` versus `zsh: is a directory: tests`.
+In some cases, I've aimed for greater consistency.
+Thus, Zsh and I both have `cat: tests: Is a directory` when one of the sources is a directory, but I also capitalize when one of the targets is a directory--`0-shell: Is a directory: tests`--unlike Zsh: `zsh: is a directory: tests`.

 You'll likely find other examples.